JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 ### Adding Nodes
 1. **On Worker Nodes**:
    - I will run the join token from the manager node:

      ```bash
      docker swarm join --token SWMTKN-1-3***************************a7ut3jn1zgph4w886z47j-*********9wc0k5cbqgmfvjm **********:2377
      ```
-   - This needs to be executed on each worker node to join the swarm.
-Let's confirm nodes available before joing the workers to the manager node.
+   - This must be executed on each worker node to join the swarm.
+Let's confirm the nodes available before joining the workers to the manager node.
     ```bash
     docker node ls
     ```